CDAT/cdms/docs/source/manual/cdms_2.rst

                 , " * Return ``1`` if ``s`` is a variable, ``0`` otherwise.
 See also: ``asVariable``."
    "``Dataset``", "``open(url,mode='r')``: Open or create a ``Dataset`` or ``CdmsFile``."
                 , " * ``url`` is a Uniform Resource Locator, referring to a cdunif or XML file.
 If the URL has the extension '.xml' or '.cdml', a ``Dataset`` is returned, otherwise a ``CdmsFile`` is returned."
                 , "   * If the URL protocol is 'http', the file must be a '.xml' or '.cdml' file, and the mode must be 'r'.
 If the protocol is 'file' or is omitted, a local file or dataset is opened. ``mode`` is the open mode.
-(See `Open Modes <#id25>`__"
+See `Open Modes <#table-open-modes>`__"
                 , "   * **Example**: Open an existing dataset: ``f = cdms.open('sampleset.xml')``"
                 , "   * **Example**: Create a netCDF file: ``f = cdms.open('newfile.nc','w')``"
    "``List``", "``order2index (axes, orderstring)``:"